 As you can see, there are compelling financial reasons to buy the motors.

-If you purchase vehicles, whether they are new models from a manufacturer’s dealer or used cars from GK Group, you will need to insure them.
+If you purchase vehicles, whether they are new models from a manufacturer’s dealer or used cars from GK Group, you will need to find the right type of auto insurance.
 As you can imagine, insuring a fleet for any drivers is likely to cost a fortune.
 That expense adds nothing to your venture, and the costs will go up if your staff have accidents.
 The insurance premium is often part of the package for vehicles on lease.
 That means you have no renewal fees to worry about at the end of the year and less paperwork to sort through.
 Insurance is a tricky and time-consuming subject that most business owners hate.

 Vehicle maintenance is an expensive business.
 If you fail to undertake it properly, it can cost you a lot of money on the long run.
 Here are a few maintenance tasks that you will have to perform if you buy a fleet.
 Some companies find it best to hire a full-time mechanic to keep their vehicles on the move.